mozillabd/l10n/ISSUE_TEMPLATE.md

-[comment]: To know about your Firefox version and build date go to settings-> Mozilla Aurora-> About Auroa.
+[comment]: To know about your Firefox version and build date go to settings-> Mozilla Aurora-> About Aurora.

 * **Product Name**: